denisabd/narrator/README.md

 cat(summarization)
 ```

-The company achieved total sales of \$38,790,478.4 with contributions
+Total Sales of 38790478.4 have been achieved by the company across all
-from NA and EMEA regions.
-Food & Beverage dominated both markets with
+regions.
+NA and EMEA are the top regions with sales figures of
-highest sales figures, totaling \$15,543,469.7 and \$5,265,113.2,
+18079736.4 and 13555412.7, respectively.
+Food & Beverage and Electronics
-respectively.
-Electronics followed with \$8,608,962.8 and \$3,182,803.4
+are the leading products, with impressive sales figures in both regions
-in sales.
-These products are significant for the company’s overall sales
+driving the market share.
+They account for 40.1% and 22.2% of the market
-success.
+share respectively, combining to contribute to the overall success.

 # Python